bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getinfo.md

 - n: "→<br>`blocks`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The number of blocks in the local best block chain.
+  d: "The number of blocks in the local best blockchain.
 A new node with only the hardcoded genesis block will return `0`"

 - n: "→<br>`timeoffset`"
   t: "number (int)"